eddysanoli-galileo/Data-Analysis-Statistical-Modeling-and-Computation-in-Applications/Module 5 - Environmental Data and Gaussian Processes/Project/Written Report.md

     - The log likelihood always starts decreasing as we approach a value of 4 for the length scale parameter.
     - The ideal length scale varies between 1.83 and 2.41 for both the X and Y components.
 The variance seems to remain constant in all cases at 0.1 (lower bound of the search space)
     - The variance parameter always tends to go to the lowest value possible.
-Tried expanding the lower range of the search space for the variance parameter (sigma), but the final fit didn't actually seem to improve, tightening the uncertainty area around the predicted mean, but leaving more and more training data outside.
+Tried expanding the lower range of the search space for the variance parameter (sigma), but the final fit didn't actually seem to improve, tightening the uncertainty area around the predicted mean, but leaving more and more training data unaccounted for.

 ### Problem 4.c (5 points)